danie1net0/forge-test-branches/README.md

 - Automatically creates and manages databases
 - Automatically configures Let's Encrypt SSL certificates
 - Integration with GitLab CI/CD and GitHub Actions
-- Webhook for automatic cleanup when branch is deleted
+- Webhook for automatic cleanup when branch is deleted (GitLab and GitHub)
+- Branch pattern filtering (only create environments for specific branches)
+- Optional database seeding after migrations
 - Artisan commands for manual management
 - Support for custom deploy scripts